code-423n4/2022-12-prepo-findings/data/0xTraub-Q.md

 2. `if (baseTokenPermit.deadline != 0)`, consider using if `deadline > block.timestamp` to ensure that the deadline is in the future, and preventing any signatures from being rejected by the ERC20 permit function.
 It also serves the same function since a permit deadline of zero would result in bypassing that statement anyways.

+ --- Misc ---

+All events triggered on ownership changing a state-variable should include the original value and the new value.
+Examples include
+1. emit RedemptionFeeChange(_redemptionFee); only emits with new fee, not what it was changed from
+2. emit RedeemHookChange(address(redeemHook))
+3. emit MintHookChange(address(mintHook)) should include the previous address also not just the new one